 Marzano identifies three features of interactive whiteboards that contribute to even greater success.
 Each, he says, helps boost learning.
-Classrooms which combine all three will experience the greatest increase in student achievement.
-In his study this amounted to an overall 31% gain.
+Classrooms that combine all three will experience the greatest increase in student achievement.
+In his study, this amounted to an overall 31% gain.
 Performance boosting features of interactive whiteboards are the following:

 Creating a school-wide culture of tech integration is one way to help ensure the success of classroom IWBs.
 Another is to foster openness to taking risks.
 The most effective professional development (PD) goes beyond simply how to use the tech.
 It shines a light on how the tool will bring value to teachers and their students.

 Education IT staff must address the common teacher complaint:

 Why would I try this when I’ve been doing just fine without it all these years?”

 Ed-tech experts offer a five-step process to do just that: